MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab 1 Create a new module and workspace.md

 2. Navigate to Design \> TrainingWorkspace (tab) \> Summary (tab page) \>
     PanoramaBody (tab) \> SummaryTileSection (tab page).

-3. Insert a new Tile Button under SummaryTileSection tab page with the following properties:
+3. Insert a new Tile Button under the SummaryTileSection tab page with the following properties:

     1. Name: OpenTrainingTile